yiqianl/Parallelization-Artifact-SC23/README.md

 > sh generate_csv.sh

 ## Step 3
-Update the csv file paths in the "analysis/analysis_*.ipynb" Run the notebook to calculate metrics and generate figures for performance analysis
+Update the csv file paths in the "analysis/analysis_*.ipynb".

+Run the notebook to calculate metrics and generate figures for performance analysis.